datea/datea-api/README.md

   - python manage.py runserver

 9. Run rabbitmq (messaging system used by celery to queue tasks):
-  - As with memcached, if service not being run already: rabbitmq-server (may have to run as root or special priviledges)
+  - As with memcached, if this service is not being run already, run: rabbitmq-server (this may require special priviledges)

 9. Run async tasks with celery (in new terminal)
  - cd <path to datea>